-The Peruvian economy is classified as upper middle income by the World Bank.
+The Peruvian economy is an emerging, social market economy highly dependent on foreign trade and classified as an upper middle income economy by the World Bank.
 The country has among other smaller sectors rich deposits of natural resources, huge agricultural potential, good fishing grounds, a traditional textile industry and enormous tourism capacities.

 Peru is located in the central part of South America and borders on the north with Ecuador and Colombia, on the east with Brazil and Bolivia, on the south with Chile and on the west with the Pacific Ocean.
 Peru is the third largest country in South America after Brazil and Argentina and ranks among the 20 largest countries in the world.
 The country's location facilitates the access to markets in Asia and North America.